 NIPT is a DNA test on maternal blood to screen pregnancies for the most common fetal chromosome anomalies: trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and trisomy 13 (Patau syndrome).
-Also the gender of the fetus is determined.
+Also the gender of the fetus can be determined.

 The reliability of NIPT is very high (more than 99% for Down syndrome).